dpashkevich/demo-spa-salary-calculator/README.md

+This is a demo project aimed to evaluate the code generation capabilities of modern AI-powered editors.
+The project attemps to copy the JetBrains IT Salary Calculator page available at https://www.jetbrains.com/lp/devecosystem-it-salary-calculator/

 # Demo SPA Salary Calculator

 A modern, interactive salary calculator built as a Single Page Application (SPA) that provides salary insights by programming language and country.
 Features beautiful data visualizations and an intuitive user interface.